augmented-os/augmented-os/docs/architecture/components/task_execution_service/examples/basic_example.md

 # Basic Task Execution Examples

-This document provides simple examples of how to use the Task Execution Service Service for common use cases.
+This document provides simple examples of how to use the Task Execution Service for common use cases.

 ## Automated Task Example